scttfrdmn/lens/docs/USER_SCENARIOS/05_RESEARCH_COMPUTING_MANAGER_WALKTHROUGH.md

 - Institution: From hidden cloud sprawl to managed platform

 **Jennifer's reflection** (12-month retrospective):
 > "One year ago, we had no visibility into cloud spending, 3 security incidents, and an overwhelmed support team.
 Today, we support 550+ researchers with 100% cost visibility, zero incidents, and a happy team.
-AWS IDE didn't just solve our technical problems - it changed how we think about research computing.
+Lens didn't just solve our technical problems - it changed how we think about research computing.
 We went from trying to control everything to enabling autonomy within smart guardrails.
 That's the future of academic IT."

 Jennifer represents the **Research Computing Manager persona**: institutional-level oversight, managing hundreds of researchers, balancing security/compliance with researcher autonomy, limited support staff, need for cost visibility and control.
-AWS IDE addresses all requirements while transforming IT from bottleneck to enabler.
+Lens addresses all requirements while transforming IT from bottleneck to enabler.

 **Related GitHub Issues**: #12, #13, #14, #15, #16, #17, #19, #20, #21, #28, #29